-This summer, Maestro Jordan conducted a new production of Die Meistersinger von Nürnberg in Bayreuth.
-Phillipe Jordan has also been active as a recording artist releasing recordings such as: Carmen (Glyndebourne Festival), Werther (Wiener Staatsoper), Doktor Faust (Opernhaus Zürich) und Salomé (Royal Opera Covent Garden), Tannhäuser (Baden-Baden) und Le Nozze di Figaro (Opéra de Paris).
-His recording of Pelléas et Mélisande at the Opéra de Paris was awarded the “CHOC de l’année” Prize for Classical Music DVDs.
-In addition to operatic recordings, Maestro Jordan has recorded extensively for the Naïve label, including the complete Beethoevn piano concerti with François-Frédéric Guy at the piano and the Orchestre Philharmonique de Radio France, as well as Richard Strauss’ Alpine Symphony orchestra of the Opéra de Paris, which was received the “CHOC de l’année Classica” award.
-Additionally, Jordan’s release of Stravinsky’s Rite of Spring was honored with the CHOC du Monde de la Musique“ Prize.
-On the Erato label, Maestro Jordan and the orchestra of the Opéra de Paris have recently released recordings of Verdi’s Requiem and symphonic excerpts from Wagner’s Ring and Ravel’s Daphnis and Chloe and La Valse.
-In 2016 his last recording of the Beethoven cycle was released on DVD.
+Philippe Jordan has also been active as a recording artist releasing recordings such as: Carmen (Glyndebourne Festival), Werther (Wiener Staatsoper), Doktor Faust (Opernhaus Zürich), Salomé (Royal Opera Covent Garden), Tannhäuser (Baden-Baden), and Le Nozze di Figaro (Opéra de Paris).
+His recording of Pelléas et Mélisande at the Opéra national de Paris was awarded the “CHOC de l’année” Prize for Classical Music DVDs.
+In addition to operatic recordings, Maestro Jordan has recorded extensively for the Naïve label, including the complete Beethoven piano concerti with François-Frédéric Guy at the piano and the Orchestre Philharmonique de Radio France, as well as Richard Strauss’ Alpine Symphony with the orchestra of the Opéra national de Paris, which also received the “CHOC de l’année Classica” award.
+Additionally, Jordan’s recording of Stravinsky’s Rite of Spring was honored with the „CHOC du Monde de la Musique“ Prize.
+On the Erato label, Maestro Jordan and the orchestra of the Opéra national de Paris have recently released recordings of Verdi’s Requiem and symphonic excerpts from Wagner’s Ring and Ravel’s Daphnis and Chloe and La Valse.
+His most recent recording with the orchestra of the Opéra national de Paris, the complete cycle of Beethoven symphonies, was released on DVD in 2016.

 (Please discard any previously dated material.
 The text may not be abridged or altered without the prior consent of ARSIS Artist Management.)